parryc/thevoid/templates/leflan/language_georgian.md

 ც
 : too, also, ex. `მეც:me too`.<cite>[Vogt §2.199](#vogt)</cite> Cannot be attached to a verb.

-### Grammatical Markers
+### Grammatical Cases

-ს
+NOM ∅
+: the nominative case, it is unmarked (i.e the default dictionary case)

+GEN მ
+: the genitive case, used with certain prepositions or grammar structures

+DAT, ACC, POSS (ი)ს
-: The ACC or DAT case, usually used to indicate the object of a transitive verb
+: the dative/accusative/possesive case, usually used to indicate the object of a transitive verb

+INS თ
+: the instrumental case, used to mark a noun that is used to do a verb (ex.
+I rode the bus-`თ`, because the bus is the "instrument" used to ride)

+ADV (ა)დ
+: the adverbial case, often fixed phrases, it is the equivalent of "as an X".
+For example, "As a student-`დ`, I dislike homework".

+VOC (ვ)
+: the vocative case, it's uncommon now, used to call to a person, or poetically, to a noun ("oh spring-`ვ`!).
+The final `-ვ` is optional.

 ## Verbs